Medical Industry Brand Guide

 Image via Flickr by Daniel Oines

-Defining your goals is the first step toward creating a successful and recognizable brand.
+Defining your goals is the first step toward creating a successful and recognizable medical industry brand guide.
 If you don’t know what you’re about, you can’t expect anyone else to.
 It’s best to choose goals that are detailed.
 It is much easier to excel in a niche sector than to dominate a broad category.

 Consider your primary medical focus.
 Are your patients primarily children, women, families, the elderly, or some other unique segment?
 What type of care do you provide?
 Surgical care, preventive medicine, hospital care, and maternity services are all very unique areas that will lend toward distinctly different brands.

 Select one or two qualities that you want to highlight the most within your area.
+Put them down in your medical industry brand guide.
 Don’t strive to brand yourself as the very best at everything.
 You’ll likely come off as overconfident at best and unrealistic at worst.
 You might focus on short wait times, innovative procedures, or comfortable facilities, as a few examples.

 Create a picture of your typical customer, client, or patient and add as much detail as possible, so you can cater to this person in a personalized manner.
 Put together three or four profiles of fictional people who embody the typical personalities that you deal with.
 If you’re promoting a family practice, you may want profiles for an infant, toddler, child, and parent.
 Other segments may focus on the elderly, catering to both the aging patient and the concerned children who coordinate care for their parent.